nju-websoft/KeyKG/steinerDB/README.md

-Because the index is too big, we can't provide the data for Linkedmdb and DBpedia, but /src/TestCode/GeneratePLL.java contains the code to generate the data.
+Please find the data source in the paper and build the index by yourself. /src/TestCode/GeneratePLL.java contains the code to generate the data.